 “it’s absolutely blew me away how the profession has changed, and when you’re talking about the very issue of mature teachers and not as necessarily really old but ones who have got more experience, the profession has changed now where there’s a big push to bring in younger teachers.
 They might be younger in terms of that they may be qualified at a later age but there’s a big emphasis on..[how] newly qualified you are, relevant you are, the more you’re likely to be able to progress getting there and move forward.”
 (Hull workshop)

 Employers argued that older workers are often reluctant to ask for training.
 Some argued that learning opportunities are available within their organisations in order to keep skills updated, but older workers don’t take them.
-In construction, managers discussed how workers need have accreditation in order to work on different building sites.
+In construction, managers discussed how workers need to have accreditation in order to work on different building sites.
 It is up to workers themselves to obtain accreditations and it was noted that as people age, they are less likely to seek the necessary qualifications.

 “we’ve been sending people these courses but the ones that had been there a long time, they're like, ‘Well why do I need to do this?
 Because I've got the knowledge.
 I know what I'm doing.’
 Because it's an NVQ, they're not seeing this they're learning any additional skills” (IOSH event)

 The second issue identified was that of balancing careers with caring and family responsibilities - “work-life balance”, This was especially problematic for women and people with caring responsibilities.
 Career interruptions due to childcare responsibilities have knocked many of them off their career paths which are difficult to resume on return to work.
 This has the effect of reducing both lifetime earnings and pension savings.
 Union representatives discussed the WASPI (Women Against the State Pension Increase) campaign arising from the rapid gender equalisation of pension age.
-They argued that the current generation of older women had undersaved towards their retirement and this coupled with a lifetime of low earnings augured badly for their incomes in retirement.
+They argued that the current generation of older women had under-saved towards their retirement and this coupled with a lifetime of low earnings augured badly for their incomes in retirement.
 It was considered unfair to expect women who had long planned to retire at 60 to delay retirement to sixty five.
 Secondly, union representatives discussed the impact which eldercare and grandparenting can have on older workers’ employability.
 Although they have the right to request flexible working, it was noted that many are reluctant to do so for fear of being seen as less committed to work than their colleagues.

 The third issue which was noted was managing health issues.
 Both managers and union representatives discussed the health issues facing older workers within particular industries.
 Examples given included back problems, musculo-skeletal disorders, cardio-vascular conditions and problems associated with poor diets.
 Stress was a problem mentioned in our workshop with the NHS Ambulance Service and the social care sector and was thought to be caused by long hours and work intensification.
 Employers noted that managing the health of employees of all ages, but older workers in particular, can be challenging, particularly as employees can be worried that talking about health issues may be interpreted as a signal that they are unable to continue in work.